survivejs/react-book/manuscript/05_react_and_flux.md

 ![Alt](images/alt.png)

 In this chapter, we'll be using a library known as [Alt](http://alt.js.org/).
-It is a flexible, full-featured implementation that has been designed with isomorphic rendering in mind.
+It is a flexible, full-featured implementation that has been designed with universal (isomorphic) rendering in mind.

 In Alt, you'll deal with actions and stores.
 The dispatcher is hidden, but you will still have access to it if needed.
 Compared to other implementations Alt hides a lot of boilerplate.
 There are special features to allow you to save and restore the application state.
-This is handy for implementing persistency and isomorphic rendering.
+This is handy for implementing persistency and universal rendering.

 ### Setting Up an Alt Instance